 Other factors have been studied but show either no correlation or insufficient evidence to support a contribution to the development of atopic dermatitis.
 These include

-- The fact that not all infants with FLG gene mutations develop atopic dermatitis suggests that primary prevention is possible.
+The fact that not all infants with FLG gene mutations develop atopic dermatitis suggests that primary prevention may be possible.

-The development of this information was made possible through support from Sanofi and Regeneron.
+The development of this information was made possible with support from Sanofi and Regeneron.
+The AAP maintains full independence in its editorial and strategic activities.
+Financial supporters have no influence over AAP content, policies, or leadership decisions.

 Last Updated